-7. Bracts all less than 15 mm long, simple.
+7. Bracts all less than 15 mm long, simple, or absent.

-8. Leaves once-pinnately compound, the leaflets deeply lobed, with flat segments; ovaries and fruit with some bristles.
+8. Leaves with the ultimate segments flat, basically once-pinnately compound, but with the leaflets deeply lobed; ovaries and fruit with some bristles; locally common weed.

-8. Leaves 2–3 times compound, with filiform segments; ovaries and fruit merely papillose-warty.
+8. Leaves with filiform segments, (1–) 2–3 times compound; ovaries and fruit merely papillose-warty; rare waifs.

 6. Leaves definitely ternate, with 3 principal (and petioluled) divisions at the summit of the petiole, and/or with ± clear-cut leaflets at least 1 cm broad.